HirotheChamp/BugTracker/README.md

 * Displays all current bugs that have been submitted
 * Users may delete bugs from database after being addressed
 * contact support section for questions about the application
+* Using formsubmit.co and axios for submitting a problem or message in customer support
 * Conditional rendering implemented if there are no bugs posted